Ask Experts Questions for FREE Help!

 Hello,

-I am in the process of going on several job interviews - all of which are in new york city.
+I am in the process of going on several job interviews - all of which are in New York city.
 I realize that at least $5K of my salary would be going towards travel.
 However, my concern is double taxes.
-Currently, I make $55K and while the jobs offer more money (one offers $63K and the other low to mid 70s), I wonder if it is pointless to consider them b/c of the double taxes I may have to pay.
+Currently, I make $55K and while the jobs offer more money (one offers $63K and the other low to mid 70s), I wonder if it is pointless to consider them because of the double taxes I may have to pay.
 How does this work?

 Debating in NJ